bioinformed/glu-genetics/docs/whatsnew/glu0.rst

   are now using to generate their documentation.
 It uses reST (restructured text) format.

-* Initial version of ginfo script to extract metadata from gentoype files
+* Initial version of ginfo script to extract metadata from genotype files

 Version 0.61 (2007-09-04)
 =========================